 This page was archived on 11/1/2022.
 CalRecycle maintains archived information on its website as a record of its activities for use by the public and CalRecycle staff.

 On October 31, 2022, the Office of Administrative Law (OAL) approved the emergency regulations.
-The regulations became effective on October 31, 2022 and will expire on May 2, 2023.
+The regulations became effective on October 31, 2022 and expired on May 2, 2023.

 The Department of Resources Recycling and Recovery (CalRecycle) proposed emergency regulations to amend Title 14, California Code of Regulations, Division 2, Chapter 5, Subchapter 12, Section 2975 that lays out the reasonable financial return calculation for processing payments.
 This change helps support beverage container recycling in California by establishing, for calendar year 2023, a reasonable financial return of ten percent when calculating processing payments instead of the Dun and Bradstreet index as stated in current regulations as the index has been discontinued.
 This change will provide a balance between the risk associated with operating a beverage container recycling center under current market conditions and a return on investment for operators.